 “56% of talent professionals and hiring managers say that new interview tools are the top trend impacting how they hire”

 As a result of this big push to improve the traditional hiring process, it’s time to think of what else you can add to the hiring process to gain further insights into the suitability of the candidates.
-Here are five techniques that are used to compliment this outdated model:
+Here are five techniques that are used to complement this outdated model:

 Online Behavioural and Cognitive Assessments